AdrianArtiles/dotfiles/README.md

-# Laptop Setup
+# Computer Setup and Management

-This is how I set up a new computer.
-This outlines which setup scripts and dotfiles I use, along with some small customizations.
-Convention over configuration!
+This is how I set up a new computer/manage my current computer.

+As I change what I have installed, tools I use, configurations I set, etc., I immediately update this repo.
+This keeps my environment organized and deterministic.
+Well, most of the time at least.

+Since I always try to avoid reinventing the wheel and instead like to find best-in-breed resources, this setup relies heavily on other tried-and-true setups, configurations, and conventions, with my tools and small configurations added on.

-This is assuming a brand new Mac out of the box.
+These steps set up a brand new mac out of the box.

 # The Steps

 - Change computer name.
 - Map caps lock key to escape.
-- Download everything from the Mac App store, include xcode (for MacVim).
+- Install used applications from the Mac App store, including xcode (required for MacVim).
 - Run the Thoughtbot setup script from [here](https://github.com/thoughtbot/laptop).
 - Install the yadr dotfiles from [here](https://github.com/skwp/dotfiles).
-- Copy or symlink `.gitconfig.user`, `.vimrc.before`, `.gvimrc`, `.zsh.before`, `.zsh.after`, and `.zsh.prompts` to `~`.
+- Copy or symlink `.gitconfig.user`, `.vimrc.before`, `.gvimrc`, `.zsh.before`, `.zsh.after`, and `.zsh.prompts` to `~/`.
 - Install user apps and etc. by running `install_user.sh`.
 - Install dev apps and etc. by running `install_dev.sh`.
-- Update iTerm so new tabs open in same directory as last session.
+- Configure iTerm so new tabs open in same directory as last session.
 - Sync 1Password vault.
 - Add Google account to computer.
 - Symlink MacVim (`ln -s /usr/local/Cellar/macvim/**version**/bin/mvim /usr/local/bin`)